 - If the virus can be spread when someone has no symptoms

-- How often monkeypox is spread through respiratory secretions, or when a person with monkeypox symptoms might be more likely to spread the virus through respiratory secretions.
+- How often mpox is spread through respiratory secretions, or when a person with mpox symptoms might be more likely to spread the virus through respiratory secretions.

-- Whether monkeypox can be spread through semen, vaginal fluids, urine, or feces.
+- Whether mpox can be spread through semen, vaginal fluids, urine, or feces.

 How can I protect myself and others?